mozman/ezdxf/docs/source/dxfentities/mleader.rst

 In contrast to the :class:`Leader` entity the text- or block content is part of the MULTILEADER entity.

-Because of the complexity of the MLEADER entity it is recommend to use the :class:`~ezdxf.render.MultiLeaderBuilder` to create or modify the entity.

-AutoCAD, BricsCAD and maybe other CAD applications do accept ``'MLEADER'`` as type string but always create entities with ``'MULTILEADER'`` as type string.
+AutoCAD, BricsCAD and maybe other CAD applications do accept ``'MLEADER'`` as type string but they always create entities with ``'MULTILEADER'`` as type string.

+Because of the complexity of the MLEADER entity it is recommend to use the :class:`~ezdxf.render.MultiLeaderBuilder` to construct the entity.

+The visual design is based on an associated :class:`~ezdxf.entities.MLeaderStyle`, but almost all attributes are also stored in the MULTILEADER entity itself.

+The attribute :attr:`MultiLeader.dxf.property_override_flags` should indicate which MLEADERSTYLE attributes are overridden by MULTILEADER attributes, but these flags do not always reflect the state of overridden attributes.
+The `ezdxf` MULTILEADER renderer uses always the attributes from the MULTILEADER entity and ignores the override flags.

 .. seealso::

+    - :class:`ezdxf.entities.MLeaderStyle`
+    - :class:`ezdxf.render.MultiLeaderBuilder`
-    :ref:`tut_mleader`
+    - :ref:`tut_mleader`

 ======================== ==========================================
 Subclass of              :class:`ezdxf.entities.DXFGraphic`